BenSibley/Shift/readme.txt

 == Description ==

-Shift is a clean and customizable theme made for businesses and bloggers.
-Present your best content in a beautiful, easy-to-read design across mobile devices, tablets, and widescreen monitors with Shift.
+Shift is a simple and customizable theme made for businesses and bloggers.
+Present your best content in a beautiful and responsive design across mobile devices, tablets, and widescreen monitors with Shift.
+With a minimalist design, Shift is great at highlighting your content.
+That means you’ll get higher engagement whether you’re publishing videos, podcast, photographs, or blog posts.
+It’s suitable for niche niche from travel and food blogs to corporate business websites.
+Use Shift for a small, personal content site or publish a ton with an online magazine.

 **Live Demo**